thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 On Linux, gettext is usually available through your package manager.

-On Windows, gettext utilities can be provided by the [Git for Windows](https://git-scm.com/download/) distribution, either by:
+On Windows, gettext utilities can be provided by the [MSYS2](https://www.msys2.org/) distribution, either by:

-1. using the gettext utilities within [Git Bash](https://www.atlassian.com/git/tutorials/git-bash), or;
+1. using the gettext utilities within the [MSYS2 MSYS](https://www.msys2.org/docs/environments/)
+   environment, or;
-2. enabling the "Use Git and optional Unix tools from the Command Prompt" option during installation to have access to them in the regular Windows terminals.
+2. adding `C:\msys64\usr\bin` to your PATH environment variable after installation to have access to them in the regular Windows terminals.

 > [!NOTE]
 >